jetperch/joulescope_arduino_target/README.md

 ### Setup

 *   Connect Joulescope to your host computer over USB.
 *   Start the Joulescope host software.
     [download](https://www.joulescope.com/download/)
-*   Connect the Arduino Pro Mini Target to Joulescope
+*   Connect the Arduino Pro Mini Target to Joulescope.
     *   Connect the Arduino Pro Mini GND to Joulescope OUT -.
     *   Connect the Arduino Pro Mini VCC to Joulescope OUT +.
 *   Connect a +3.3V power supply to Joulescope.
 Be sure to observe the